-1 controlled substance analog, and the date of conviction is on or after July 2 1, 2013, such person shall thereby become forever ineligible to receive any 3 cash assistance under this subsection unless such conviction is the person's 4 first conviction.
-First-time offenders convicted under federal or state law 5 of any offense-which that is classified as a felony by the law of the 6 jurisdiction and which that has as an element of such offense the 7 manufacture, cultivation, distribution, possession or use of a controlled 8 substance or controlled substance analog, and the date of conviction is on 9 or after July 1, 2013, such person shall become ineligible to receive cash 10 assistance for five years from the date of conviction.
+1 distribution, possession or use of a controlled substance or controlled substance analog, and the date of conviction is on or after July 1, 2013, 2 3 such person shall thereby become forever ineligible to receive any cash 4 assistance under this subsection unless such conviction is the person's first 5 conviction.
+First-time offenders convicted under federal or state law of any 6 offense which is classified as a felony by the law of the jurisdiction and 7 which has as an element of such offense the manufacture, cultivation, 8 distribution, possession or use of a controlled substance or controlled 9 substance analog, and the date of conviction is on or after July 1, 2013, 10 such person shall become ineligible to receive cash assistance for five vears from the date of conviction.
+11